 13.2 For defective Services, which the Contractor has agreed in writing that the Client is entitled to reject, the Contractor’s liability is limited to either (at the Contractor’s discretion) replacing the Services or rectifying the Services provided that the Client has complied with the provisions of clause 13.1.

-14.1 Subject to the conditions of warranty set out in clause 14.1 the Contractor warrants that if any defect in any workmanship of the Contractor becomes apparent and is reported to the Contractor within five (5) years of the date of delivery (time being of the essence) then the Contractor will either (at the Contractor’s sole discretion) replace or remedy the workmanship.
+14.1 Subject to the conditions of the warranty set out in clause 14.1 the contractor warrants that that if any defect in any workmanship of the contractor becomes apparent (with normal every day use) and is reported to the contractor within two (2) years the contractor will re-do the repair.

 14.2 The conditions applicable to the warranty given by clause 14.1 are: